gloveboxes/Azure-Sphere-IoT-Central-HL-and-RT-Core-Integation/README.md

 ## What you will learn

-1. How to run a **FreeRTOS** Real Time application on Azure Sphere and integrate with Azure IoT.
+1. How to run a **FreeRTOS** Real-Time application on Azure Sphere and integrate with Azure IoT.
 2. How to create an Azure IoT Central Application.
-2. How to integrating an [Azure Sphere](https://azure.microsoft.com/services/azure-sphere/?WT.mc_id=github-blog-dglover) application with [Azure IoT Central](https://azure.microsoft.com/services/iot-central/?WT.mc_id=github-blog-dglover).
+2. How to integrate an [Azure Sphere](https://azure.microsoft.com/services/azure-sphere/?WT.mc_id=github-blog-dglover) application with [Azure IoT Central](https://azure.microsoft.com/services/iot-central/?WT.mc_id=github-blog-dglover).
 3. How to securely control an Azure Sphere remotely from Azure IoT Central **[Settings](https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-devguide-device-twins?WT.mc_id=github-blog-dglover)** and **[Commands](https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-devguide-direct-methods?WT.mc_id=github-blog-dglover)**.

 If unfamiliar with Azure Sphere development then review the [Create a Secure Azure Sphere App using the Grove Shield Sensor Kit](https://github.com/gloveboxes/Create-a-Secure-Azure-Sphere-App-using-the-Grove-Shield-Sensor-Kit) tutorial before starting this tutorial.